 The seafood section: the highlight of the market

 Local merchants diligently take in orders, removing the scales and finely slicing the fish – exactly as the customers ask.
 You should see the looks on the faces of buyers when they collect their goods.
-I can only imagine what goes on in the kitchens back home afterwards.
+I can only imagine what goes on in the kitchens back home afterward.

 Here’s what it looks and sounds like to walk through the seafood section of the market.